dudung/butiran/app/js/visualize-thing/README.md

 ## note
-+ The three JS are still experimental in visualizing information
++ The JS codes are still experimental in visualizing information